 What could be better than a Connecticut-style Warm Lobster Roll served with butter and lemon?
 Okay, that is just a rhetorical question.
 With a warm, toasted, buttery bun that is full of freshly cooked lobster meat, this is the perfect meal for lunch and dinner.
-Serve with melted butter on top to make it extra rich, or squeeze fresh lemon juice on top for some tanginess.
 This hot sandwich is a seafood lover's dream!
 Not in the mood for a warm lobster roll?
 Then how about a cold Maine-style Lobster Salad Roll?

 What is a Connecticut Lobster Roll?